UW-Parkside’s Campus Garden donates 669 pounds of fresh produce to Racine County Food Bank

 Many individuals have seen the effects of food shortage due to the COVID-19 pandemic, which is illustrated in a short film by UW-Parkside student Reagan Becker.

-Located behind Tallent Hall and next to the Student Health and Counselling Center, the Campus Garden has also been able to provide vegetables for UW-Parkside and the surrounding community.
+Located behind Tallent Hall and next to the Student Health and Counseling Center, the Campus Garden has also been able to provide vegetables for UW-Parkside and the surrounding community.
 During the COVID-19 pandemic, the Campus Garden has also allowed students, faculty and staff to stay active since the plots enable the participants to socially distance.

 The vegetables grown in the Campus Garden are organic, heirloom varieties of produce, with herbs and winter squash provided to A’viands Campus Dining.
 Some of the produce grown included melons, cucumbers, potatoes, zucchini, cabbage, tomatoes, peppers, winter squash and carrots.